 Business requirements are necessarily partial and biased and symbolic representations must be defined accordingly, which means to remove irrelevant contexts and features.

-Artifacts are said to be abstract when they they cannot be directly mapped to actual counterparts.
+Artifacts are said to be abstract when they cannot be directly mapped to actual counterparts.
 Applied to analysis models it means descriptions without extension as business objects; applied to design models it means they cannot be instantiated by system objects.
 Strictly speaking symbolic representations should always be concrete, at least at requirement levels; abstract representations are one step up in abstraction layers, already detached from business requirements, but not yet the source of system implementations.
 They should not be confused with partial descriptions, which are one step down towards the description of system components.

 From an engineering point of view, that requires some justification, namely (1) how do they appear along the modeling process and, (2) why are they needed afterwards.
 Roles and partitions are to answer the how, architectures the why.